basecamp/trix/README.md

 * insertString
 * deleteInDirection

-## Working With Current Attributes and Indentation
+## Working With Attributes and Indentation

 ## Loading and Saving Editor State